wendyc8511545113/wendyc8511545113.github.io/DataAnalytics.md

     </a>
 </div>

-The **Google Cloud Data Analytics course** introduces learners to the **foundational tools and concepts needed to analyze data using Google Cloud technologies**.
+The **Google Cloud Data Analytics course** has been my playground for exploring **how to turn raw data into insights** that organizations can actually use.

-✅ **What I learned:**
+✅ **Skills & Tools I've Learned**
- <br>📊 Data cleaning, transformation, and visualization
+ <br>🧹 Data cleaning, transformation, and visualization
  <br>☁️ Working with BigQuery for large-scale data analysis
  <br>🔎 SQL for querying and managing datasets
- <br>📈 Building dashboards and reports with Looker Studio
+ <br>📊 Building dashboards and reports with Looker Studio

-🧑‍💻 Through **hands-on labs and applied projects**, I gained practical experience in using cloud-based tools to turn raw data into meaningful insights for decision-making.
+🧑‍💻 Through **hands-on labs and applied projects**, I gained practical experience simulating real-world analytics scenarios—like analyzing sales trends and customer behavior—and turning raw data into actionable insights.

 <p style="text-align: center;">⬇️Check the <strong>Google Cloud Data Analytics Certificates</strong> below!⬇️</p>